leowcy/Algorithm/README.md

 # Algorithm Puzzles
-- This is a repo for Leetcode/Jianzhi Offer algorithm puzzles.
+- This is a repo for algorithm puzzles.